- Project request

 Your main page.
 This establishes in a brief web-appropriate style what your lab does.
 It also is the place to funnel your users to the content you want and highlight your recent work.

-On the research section you can go into more detail about your research in general as well as more specifically describe and showcase your current and past projects.
-For instance Perry Hystad's research section has a separate page for each research area such as "Rural Health" and "Greenness and Health".
+On the research section, you can go into more detail about your research in general as well as more specifically describe and showcase your current and past projects.

 A listing of selected pubs related to the lab.
 As with profile page publication listings, these will need to be edited by Alan.
 Just send him the journal title, DOI and if available the PubMedID number.